-- b) Election of President will take place at the Annual General Meeting each year.
-General Secretary, Treasurer and Section Chairmen shall hold office for 2 years and be elected at the Annual General Meeting. - c) To decide the date and venue of future European Championships.
+- b) President shall be elected for a 4 year term and the General Secretary, Treasurer and Section Chairmen shall hold office for 2 years and be elected at the Annual General Meeting. - c) To decide the date and venue of future European Championships.
 The Meeting may (but is not bound to) fix such dates and venues for up to three years ahead, from applications made in writing to the Executive not less than 45 days before such meeting.